John Philip Morier: Later life

 In April 1810 Morier was promoted to be secretary of legation at Washington DC, where Augustus Foster in time arrived with fuller powers.
-Morier was running the legation, however, from August 1810; the US government took his status as an affront, and withdrew William Pinkney from London in 1811, before Foster was appointed.
+Morier was running the legation, however, from August 1810; the U.S. government took his status as an affront, and withdrew William Pinkney from London in 1811, before Foster was appointed.
 Morier's views in a letter on the West Florida controversy were found provocative by President James Madison.
 Congress debated letters from Morier, and correspondence between Vicente Folch y Juan and John McKee, behind closed doors, in January 1811; and it passed a bill Madison had requested, on excluding foreign powers from Florida.

 In October 1811 Morier was gazetted a commissioner in Spanish America, with George Cockburn and Charles Stuart (but Thomas Sydenham took Stuart's place).
 In 1814 he was in Norway.

 On his return to England, Morier became for a while acting under-secretary of state for foreign affairs in August 1815.
 On 5 February 1816 he was appointed envoy extraordinary to the court of Saxony at Dresden, a post he held till his retirement, on pension, 5 January 1825.
-He died in London 20 August 1853.